SumoLogic/sumologic-documentation/docs/integrations/cloud-security-monitoring-analytics/linux.md

 ### Security Monitoring - User, Service, and System Monitoring

-**Dashboard description: **This dashboard provides information about total sudo attempts, failed sudo attempts, the top 10 users and hosts that have issued sudo attempts, recent sudo attempts, and sudo attempts over time.
+The **Security Monitoring - User, Service, and System Monitoring** dashboard provides information about total sudo attempts, failed sudo attempts, the top 10 users and hosts that have issued sudo attempts, recent sudo attempts, and sudo attempts over time.

 **Use case:** Use this dashboard to monitor accounts created and deleted.
 It also helps monitor service usage and other system activity.